Upgrade your website with cohesive IM and Live Chat strengths

 • Fintech Ecosystem: The development and growth of the fintech ecosystem play a significant role in the readiness for digital banking.
 The country has shown promise with its mobile financial services (MFS) providers like Rocket and bKash.
 The expansion of such services and the entry of new fintech players will further contribute to the readiness of digital banking.

-• Education and Training: To fully adapt digital banking, Bangladesh must invest in education and training programs for its workforce to ensure that they have the necessary skills to operate and manage digital banking systems effectively.
+• Education and Training: To fully adapt digital banking, Bangladesh must invest in education and training programs for its workforce to ensure they have the necessary skills to operate and manage digital banking systems effectively.

 • Regulatory Support: Regulatory bodies should continue to support and encourage innovation in the financial sector.
 They need to be agile and responsive to changes in the digital landscape.